-Simple Avocado Cilantro Dressing with creamy avocado, fresh cilantro, zesty lime and savory garlic will be your new favorite salad dressing.
+Simple Avocado Cilantro Dressing with creamy avocado, fresh cilantro, zesty lime and savory garlic will be one of your new favorite healthy salad dressings.
 Drizzle on a salad, flavor load your favorite tacos or just scoop with a tortilla chip (or veggies!).
 Seriously easy, deliciously addictive and best of all a super healthy!

 Avocado dressing is just one way we love to use the superfood avocado!
 Mashed into guacamole, diced in avocado corn salad and sliced in chicken quinoa bowl are just a few other ways we love to use it.